bjaegerthomas/README-Generator/README.md

   ## Tests
   Above in the Usage area you can see a series of screenshots indicating sample test entries as well as a sample README file which has been outputted to the dist folder.
-All of the questions will accept string value entries except for the last one which asks you to choose a liicense form a series of choices.
+All of the questions will accept string value entries except for the last one which asks you to choose a license from a series of choices.

   In addition here is a link to a walkthrough video of test submission answers being entered: